I am currently accepting new clients for Embodied coaching and realization process sessions

-Sessions usually involve a combination of guided somatic (body/sensation based) meditation and embodiment (interoception) work and inquiry to address whatever is most pressing in your life right now.
-The embodiment work I love and use primarily for this is called The Realization Process.
+Sessions usually involve a combination of guided somatic (body/sensation based) meditation and embodiment (interoception/exteroception) work and inquiry to address whatever is most pressing in your life right now.
+This winds up being a combination of The Realization Process and inquiry work.

 The inquiry work itself is not mental in nature (though occasionally it is useful to inquire about whether or not a thought is true), but rather about dropping into your Being in order to discern from and listen to a deeper place.
 This is the skillful work of learning how to feel and follow your internal compass.
 For most of us, that compass has been covered over by many (ahem), many, many layers of conditioning; Ideas of who we are supposed to be, how we are supposed to act, and what the world out there is all about.
 Not to mention confusion in our nervous systems in a pretty overstimulating world.
 These layers cause us our suffering, and we do the work to tenderly unbind them together.